Becoming a police officer in Laval

 • Access to continuing professional development (internal, college and university, École nationale de police de Québec).

-To join the Service de police de Laval
+To join the Laval Police Service

 • Hold Canadian citizenship.